Top 10 interesting facts about Eagles

 top-10-interesting-facts-about-eagles

 Eagles are known as one of the largest and most vigorous birds in the universe.
 Bald eagles belong to a scientific grouping of eagles known as sea eagles or fish eagles just because they love to hunt fish.
 Generally, they are North American birds.
-They find from the Mexico border through the United States and Canada.
+They are found from the Mexico border through the United States and Canada.
 They are also abundantly found in Alaska.
 You can easily find them near coastlines, lakes, and rivers because they love water.
-They are related to the birds of prey in the family Accipitridae and exist approximately 60 diverse species in the world.
-Eagles are varying in size.
-One of the smallest species, the little eagle, is around 45–55 cm.
-In contrast, Stellers’s sea eagle is about 91–106 cm in size, and its wingspan can reach up to 2–2.5 m.
-Below here you can find more interesting facts and features about the Eagles.

 10: Females are larger than males

-Females are larger than males
+Females are larger than males - interesting facts about Eagles

 Generally, in many bird species, females are larger as compared to males.
 In the same way, the female eagle is also larger than the male.
 One of the interesting facts is that Female eagles can weigh around 25% more than their male mates.
 Meanwhile, both sexes have the same coloration distinct from other birds and ducks, you can detect a female just from its size.
 They believe being larger as a female makes it easier for them to provide shelter to their young.
 Because they spend the most time incubating eggs, though the males do help.